Energinet-DataHub/green-energy-hub/docs/Software Development Principles.md

 When **all quality gates are passed** the artefact is deployed.
 The deployment starts with the development environment and gradually deploy to test, pre-prod and production.
 After an environment is updated a health-check can be performed to ensure that everything is running as expected.
 If the health-check is OK, then deployment can advance to the next environment.

+## Built-in security

+When creating software solutions, we always need to have security in mind.
+What is considered a good practise today, might not be that of tomorrow.
+Therefor we need to constantly consider and take into account the trends in which vulnerabilities are discovered and used.
+As a guiding stone we use OWASP top 10 list.

+The primary target for OWASP top 10 is for web applications.
+This does't mean that other applications should not follow the leasons learned.
+Many entries for the [OWASP TOP 10 - 2021](https://owasp.org/Top10/) is still applicable for B2B transactions.

 ## Secret management

 Secrets includes all data that is used to gain access to a resource.
 Examples are but, not limited to username/passwords, connection strings, tokens.
 When a secret is needed, it **must** be provided from the infrastructure.
 It is **not to be written** within the source code or any other artefacts.
 Most importantly, a secret is **never to be committed to the repository**.